Atmajo/calculator/README.md

 # calculator

-Simple Web_based calculator programmed using JavaScriot, HTML and CSS.
+Simple Web-based calculator programmed using JavaScriot, HTML and CSS.